 The Chapel of Three Kings

-This chapel located in South Goa, in a village called Cansaulim, on the top of a hill got its name from the yearly celebration of the feast of the three wise men on 6th January.
-The locals believe that the chapel is haunted and heading there in the middle of the night is bad luck.
-However, the view, the decorations and the climb up the massive mountain is something dreams are made of.
+This chapel located in Southern part of the state, in a village called Cansaulim, on the top of a hill got its name from the yearly celebration of the feast of the three wise men on 6th January.
+The view, the decorations and the climb up the massive mountain make for an excellent location as well.

 Mae De Deus Church

-This is the only gothic style church in Goa, put up in 1873.
-Located in Saligao at the end of a long field, this church definitely has what it takes to be a wedding venue.
+This is the only gothic style church put up in 1873.
+Located in Saligao at the end of a long field, this church definitely has what it takes to be a marvelous venue.
 The church has a lot of steeples that go higher than the main church.
-It has a parking lot to the side of the church as well and is located right alongside the main Saligao Calangute road.
+It has a parking lot to the side of it as well and is located right alongside the main Saligao Calangute road.

 Holy Spirit Church

 Located at the entrance of the Margao city, this almost 5-century old church has been the venue for many nuptials and celebrations.
-It has two levels and is said to have been built atop a shrine or status of a deity back when the Portuguese first came to Goa. the church is large and can easily house a thousand guests which makes it the perfect location for a large crowd.
+It has two levels and is said to have been built atop a shrine of a deity back when the Portuguese first landed here.
+The church is large enough easily house a thousand guests if needed.

 St. Inez Church